Light-Wizzard/QtAppVeyor/README.md

 it was then I decided why not make an AppVeyor Script Automation Tool, and now my concept is to use the Yaml Script this Application puts out to deploy this Application.

-This is project is for AppVeyor if they want to move it to their account and take it over.
+This is project is for AppVeyor if they want to fork it and take it over as a community project, to make it a better application, and give developers something that works, so they can base their projects on this project, and have it cross-complile into as many plateforms as possible.

-This is a simple application written in Qt C++ using Widgets, it is a simple app that has a settings page to enter in all the Variables needed to make an AppVeyor Yaml file, so with a click of a bottom you can automate the creation of .appveyor.yml file.
+This is a simple application written in Qt C++ using Widgets, it uses SQL to store projects, it is a simple app that has a settings page to enter in all the Variables needed to make an AppVeyor Yaml file, so with a click of a bottom you can automate the creation of an .appveyor.yml file.

-This App is basically just to show you how to deploy Qt C++ QtCreator Projects, on Linux, Mac, and Windows, and how to use the Qt Installer Framework to make Installable applications.
+This App is basically just to show you how to deploy Qt C++ QtCreator Projects, on Linux, Mac, Windows, and maybe WebAssembly and iOS, as well as Android, and how to use the Qt Installer Framework to make Installable applications, that are also updateable.

 ## Status
 Unix: [![Appveyor Build Status](https://ci.appveyor.com/api/projects/status/j7htumuwfx31elf6?svg=true)](https://ci.appveyor.com/project/Light-Wizzard/QtAppVeyor)